 Fast-Track Your Muscle Growth with Pledge To Fitness

 Turning 35 might feel like a milestone—especially when it comes to your fitness goals.
-You might wonder, “Is it too late for me to get in shape?” or “How long does it take to grow muscle now that I’m older?”
+You might be asking, “Is it too late to get ripped at 35?” or “How long does it take to build muscle now that I’m older?”

-At Pledge To Fitness® in Bellaire, TX, we hear these questions all the time—and we’ve got good news: yes, you can grow muscle after 35, and with the right strategy, you can do it faster than you think.
+The Pledge To Fitness® team hears these questions all the time—and we’ve got good news: yes, you can grow muscle after 35, and with the right strategy, you can do it faster than you think.

-Whether you train with us in person or online, we’re here to guide you every step of the way.
+Whether you train with us in person at our Bellaire studio, at home, or virtually, we’re here to guide you every step of the way.

 Understanding Muscle Growth after 35